AboutWebLLC/brackets-PHPServer/README.md

 **Requires**

-1. php-cgi to be in your path!
-A default install of PHP should do this for you.
+1. Add your PHP install folder to your PATH!
+On windows you can use this guide: http://www.nextofwindows.com/how-to-addedit-environment-variables-in-windows-7/
 2. At least Brackets Sprint 21
 3. These changes to brackets: https://github.com/jrowny/brackets/commit/2d1a970016eaecba6a252b15a1cf1ec6dff9ff44